 The easiest French toast recipe you will EVER bake.
 No overnight waiting and perfect for a crowd.
-Dusted with powdered sugar, it literally tastes like fried dough topped with maple syrup.
+Made with French bread and dusted with brown/powdered sugar, it literally tastes like fried dough topped with maple syrup.

 - 1 pound (16 oz) French bread baguette, cut into 1 inch thick slices